PrestaShopCorp/nestjs-context/README.md

 ```

 ### Getting the correlation-id into class sub-property
+- Note: you need to add Context as DI to use this decorator
 - Note: this decorator converts your object property into an accessor descriptor instead of
-data descriptor, and it will use another data descriptor as backup for the rest of
+data descriptor, and it will use another data descriptor as backup for the rest of sub-properties
-sub-properties
 ```typescript
 import { AddCorrelationId } from 'nestjs-context';